-Earlier in January, the Office of the US Trade Representative (USTR) released their 2020 review of notorious markets for counterfeiting and piracy.
+In January of 2020, the Office of the US Trade Representative (USTR) released their annual review of notorious markets for counterfeiting and piracy.
 Alongside some of the more questionable entities, including peer-to-peer sharing and torrent sites such as Pirate Bay and VK, one name stood out: Amazon.

 As long time sellers both domestically and in expanding markets know, it's hardly a fair assessment to place Amazon in the same category as a file sharing site or any platform known for retailing bootlegged goods.
 Amazon has a reputation to maintain as the largest and most legitimate global eCommerce marketplace.
-Even the slightest attempt to tarnish that image could cost wind up costing them billions of dollars.
+Even the slightest attempt to tarnish that image could wind up costing them billions of dollars.

-That extends to the overseas market, as well.
-As one of the three main segments of Amazon, international net sales for Amazon exceeded $104 Billion in 2020, representing 27 percent of their total revenue.
+That image extends to the overseas market, as well.
+As one of the three main segments of Amazon, international net sales for Amazon exceeded $104 Billion in the fiscal year 2020, representing 27 percent of their total revenue.

-The Foreign Counterfeit Market
+The Foreign Market for Counterfeits

 One of the biggest problems with detecting counterfeit goods online is identifying the lengths in which illegitimate third party sellers will go to actively conceal their activity.
-Some are practically brazen about pirating while others can be legitimate third parties unaware they're being lured into a sophisticated counterfeiting ring.
+Some are practically brazen about pirating, while others can be legitimate third party resellers unaware they're being lured into a sophisticated counterfeiting ring.

 To make matters worse, the international market has historically been a hotbed for counterfeiters.
-Over $500 billion worth of pirated merchandise was seized internationally in 2016, while US customs seized approximately $1.3 Billion of counterfeit goods in 2020 alone.
+Over $500 billion worth of pirated merchandise and imitations was seized internationally in 2016, while US customs investigators seized approximately $1.3 Billion of counterfeit goods in 2020 alone.
 Almost 40 percent of all unwitting counterfeit purchases were through third party sellers in 2017.

 The Complaints Against Amazon's Foreign Sites